mgwalker/mgwalker.github.io/src/blog/amtrak-api.md

 )
 ```

-And we have a good idea of what the hash function is:PBKDF2.
-But what encryption
+And we have a good idea of what the key derivation function is: PBKDF2.
+But what
-algorithm?
-Well, since this is crypto-js, maybe it has defaults.
-So I went to
+hashing function is it using?
+And what encryption algorithm?
+Well, since this is
+crypto-js, maybe it has defaults.
+So I went to GitHub and found that the
-GitHub and found that the default had very recently been changed.
-Before that,
+defaults had pretty recently been changed.
+Before that, the default had long
-the default had long been AES 128 CBC, so... let's just assume that for now.
+been SHA1 and AES-128-CBC, so... let's just assume those are right for now.
-So, given the big encrypted blob response from the
+Given the big encrypted blob response from the
 [getTrainsData](https://maps.amtrak.com/services/MapDataService/trains/getTrainsData)
 endpoint, I should be able to get the data basically like this: